Walkersteel

-Walkersteel is a major steel processing company based in Blackburn, Lancashire.
+Walkersteel is a major steel processing company based in Church, Hyndburn, Lancashire.
 The firm was originally established by Charles Walker before his son Jack Walker turned the business into a major company.

 The company was sold to British Steel plc in 1989 for a fee in excess of £300million - which helped fund Jack Walker's takeover of Blackburn Rovers in early 1991.
 By this time, the steel company was achieving profits worth close to £50million a year, though the onset of the recession saw the steel market suffer a major slump.

-The brand was revived following Jack Walker's death but is linked in name only.
+The brand was revived in 1999, by Jack Walker’s son Howard Walker and his partner Graham Walsh.

+The business was then shortly after owned and controlled by the Walker Trust.

+However, in 2015, it was then acquired by James Dodgeon and Harry Pilkington, who have been its owners and operators ever since.